-Inflammation of the Liver: Symptoms and Proper Diet
+Liver Inflammation Symptoms and Diet

 A tea made with milk thistle and dandelion can help treat an inflamed liver.

 Inflammation of the liver is a common problem.
 It’s known in the medical field as hepatomegaly.
 This critical organ suddenly grows beyond its normal size.
 This article will cover some liver inflammation symptoms and an appropriate diet for people suffering from it.

 2. Nausea and general malaise